 what is the configuration that would allow the utilisation of all the routes?

-if I suppress the R2 router, what is the impact of the configuration (Qu.
-16)
+if I suppress the R2 router, what is the impact on the configuration (Qu.
+16)?

 idem, if I suppress R4 instead of R2?